Katherine Renee Kane

-Katherine Renee Kane is an American actress.
+Katherine Renee Kane (born December 21, 1991) is an American actress.
 She is best known for playing Tiffany Wallace in the police TV series FBI.

 Personal life

 Kane, also known as Katherine Renee Turner, was born in Washington, D.C.
 She was engaged to Eddie Ray Jackson in 2014.

 Career

 She obtained a BFA in acting from Ithaca College before graduating from the Juilliard School.
 Her biggest role so far has been playing Tiffany Wallace in the police TV series FBI beginning in Season 3 in fall 2020.
 It was revealed in August 2024 at the start of season 7 that Kane would be leaving the show.
-While no reason was given initially it was believed to be due to budget cuts.
+While no reason was given initially it was believed to be due to budget cuts, although later confirmed it was the actor's choice and her role would be replaced.